JonyFang/AnimatedDropdownMenu/README.md

     <a href="http://mit-license.org"><img src="https://img.shields.io/cocoapods/l/AnimatedDropdownMenu.svg?style=flat"></a>
 </p>

-AnimatedDropdownMenu is a clean interface dropdown menu, appears underneath navigation bar to display a list of related items when you click on the navigation title.
+**AnimatedDropdownMenu** is a clean interface dropdown menu, appears underneath navigation bar to display a list of related items when you click on the navigation title.

 ## Requirements

+- Xcode 8.0+
 - iOS 8.0+
 - Swift 3.0

 ## Example

-To run the example project, clone the repo, and start `iOS Example` in Xcode.
+To run the example project, clone the repo, and start `iOS-Example` in Xcode.

 ## Installation